 RIM's market share has fallen significantly in the past three months, from nearly 29 percent to 24.7 percent and the company is no longer seen as the leader it once was.
 Perhaps most ominious, however, are the rumors of significant structural defects baked in to the company itself, from its approach to product development to internal transfer policies.
 Reuters had additional information on the meeting today:

 "You're letting Apple and Android eat your lunch," one unhappy investor said, referring to the iPhone maker and Google's software, which a number of device makers use.
 "You're an innovator, but you're not good at selling what you make."

-at BGR details some of the issues plaguing the once red-hot company.
+A follow-up article at BGR details some of the issues plaguing the once red-hot company.
 From that story: “One of the main reasons RIM missed the mark with the browser was because they were always proud of how little data usage a user would use,” a former executive said.

 "RIM would be proud of the fact that someone would only use 1MB of data in a month in 2005, and as a result, there wasn’t ever any extensive R&D done within the browser space.
 Over time, that misstep affected BlackBerry tremendously as competing devices began to deliver desktop-like Web experiences.
 “Mike Lazaridis couldn’t imagine that consumers would be spending hours watching and streaming video to their devices, he couldn’t understand it,” the former exec continued.
 This is why we don’t see RIM excelling in spaces like camera technology, or displays — because the company never even attempted to anticipate the smartphone trends we’re seeing today."